espocrm/documentation/docs/administration/2fa.md

 ### Enabling for user

 Go to your user profile (from the menu at the top-right corner) and then click *Security* button.
-Then, enable 2FA and select *Email* type.
+Then, enable 2FA and select the *Email* method.
 Choose an email address (it's highly recommended to choose non-primary one) and then send a code.
 Then you will need to confirm the code.

 ## Authentication via SMS